Royal Surrey County Hospital

 A new urology centre, set to transform the patient experience at the Royal Surrey County Hospital NHS Foundation Trust, has opened for patients.
 The £3.3m The Stokes Centre for Urology, will provide significant increased capacity and convenience for people in the south of England and will ease current long waiting times, diagnostic delays, availability of specialist equipment and treatments.

-Clarkebond provided civil and structural engineering services on the development at the Royal Surrey County Hospital near Guildford.
+Clarkebond provided civil, structural and ground engineering services on the development at the Royal Surrey County Hospital near Guildford.

 Measuring approximately 1600m2 the project included the formation of a new build two storey centralised hub for the urology department plus consultation and treatment rooms, administrative and staff accommodation, clinical facilities and new lecture facilities.

 Constructed on pad foundations, this steel frame building has a contemporary style, featuring a curved front, open atrium entrance and is further enhanced externally by copper cladding panels, along with white rendered walls and complementary facing bricks and a flat roof.